Skip to main content

 ├─ tenantstrIP address tenant

-├─ vrfstr/mapIP address VRF name, or VRF object with route distinguisher
+├─ vrfstr/mapIP address VRF name, or VRF object with route distinguisher.
+Used for both address families unless an AF-specific override below is set.

 ├─ descriptionstrIP address description